skilldevai/ae-day2/labs.md

 ```

 This tool takes a *--target* argument when you run it with a value of either "code" or "pdfs" to indicate which vector database to search.
 You can also pass search queries directly on the command line with the *--query* argument.
 Or you can just start it and type in the queries, hit return, and get results.
-To exit in that mode, type "exit".

 <br><br>

-6. Now, let's run the search tool against the vector database we built in step 4.
+6. Let's run the search tool against the vector database we built in step 4.
 You can run it with phrases related to our coding like any of the ones shown below.
 You can run the commands with separate invocations of the tool as shown here, or just run it and enter them in interactive mode.
 Notice the top hits and their respective cosine similarity values.
 Are they close?
 Farther apart?

 ```
   python ../tools/search.py --query "convert text to vectors" --target code